 Aluminum Oxide: Added to the urethane finish for increased abrasion resistance of the wear layer.

-Backing: Vinyl is constructed of several different layers: the wear layer, the printed or decorative layer, an inner core consisting of a foam and vinyl layer, and a backing.
+Backing: Vinyl is constructed of several different layers.
+Backing being the bottom layer.
+The wear layer, the printed or decorative layer, an inner core, vinyl layer, and backing.
 The type of backing determines how it can be installed.

 Below-Grade: Pertaining to the location of a finished floor that is in direct contact with the ground or with less than 18 inches of well-ventilated space.